SAP-samples/teched2023-DA160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session DA160 - Hands-On Experience with SAP Master Data Governance,cloud edition.
+This repository contains the material for the SAP TechEd 2023 session DA160 - Hands-On Experience with SAP Master Data Governance, cloud edition.

 ## Overview